jannesbrunner/health-coach-bot/README.md

 # Health Coach

-A personal Telegram bot acting as your health coach, powered by Claude (Anthropic).
+A personal Telegram bot acting as your health coach, working with Anthropic's Claude API or Open Router API.

 The bot accompanies you daily with three check-ins (morning, noon, evening), tracks habits and nutrition, and regularly summarizes your progress.